langchain-samples/langgraph-azure-arcade-oauth-agent/README.md

 3. We also use OpenAI models in this application, so add your OpenAI API Key as well.

+4. Add your Arcade configuration (see Arcade.dev Configuration section below):
+   - `ARCADE_API_KEY` - Your Arcade API key
+   - `ARCADE_MCP_URL` - Your Arcade MCP gateway URL

-4. Generate a session secret to store as `SESSION_SECRET` in your env file.
+5. Generate a session secret to store as `SESSION_SECRET` in your env file.
 You can do this in a bash terminal by running:

     ```bash
     python -c "import secrets; print(secrets.token_urlsafe(32))"